-Key Performance Indicators5
+Key Performance Indicators4 D.1

-D.2 Download and Upload Speeds
+Download and Upload Speeds D.2

-D.2.1 Download
+Download D.2.1

-The metric most commonly associated with broadband performance is download throughput, and it is also the metric ISPs typically advertised their products with.
+The metric most commonly associated with broadband performance is download throughput, and it is also the metric that ISPs typically use to advertise their products.
 Because of this, it receives a large amount of attention from regulators and ISPs when marketing their products.

-In order to compare between countries and technologies, which often have very different performance characteristics, results for download speed are presented as a percentage of advertised speed.
-This is done particularly to allow the reader to determine more easily how accurate marketing claims of ISPs in certain countries are.
+In order to compare between countries and technologies, which can often have very different performance characteristics, results for download speed are presented as a percentage of advertised speed.
+This is done primarily to allow the reader to determine more easily how accurate marketing claims of ISPs in certain countries are.

-Figures EU.2-1 to EU.2-3 below represent download speed as a percentage of advertised speed for each country considered in this study for xDSL, FTTx and cable technologies respectively.
+Figures EU.2-1 to EU.2-3 below represent download speed as a percentage of advertised speed for each country considered in this study for xDSL, FTTx and cable technologies.
 Each figure also shows the average achieved across all countries included in this study.
-For all technologies, it is typical for most countries to achieve a level of throughput close to the average with few outliers.
-Cable and FTTx perform very well across all countries with a minimum sample size, achieving 89.34% and 84.56% of advertised speed on average respectively.
-Countries using either technology also generally perform relatively close to the average.
-Only a few countries deliver a performance noticeably below the average, such as Romania for FTTx technology with 54.33% and Portugal for cable, which does not deviate from the average significantly with 76.19%.
-For FTTx and cable, Norway and Malta display the highest performance for each respective access technology, with Malta exceeding its advertised speed.
+For all technologies, it is typical for most countries to achieve a level of throughput close to the average with few outliers, particularly with regards to xDSL technology.
+Cable and FTTx perform very well across all countries that meet a minimum sample size, achieving 86.18% and 84.05% of advertised speed on average respectively.
+Almost all countries using either technology generally perform close to the overall average.
+Malta is seen to perform the furthest below the average compared to all other countries, although it still remains relatively close to it with 74.48%.
+This contrasts with the previous measurement period when Malta exceeded its advertised speed, even though there have been no changes to the test conditions.

 xDSL technology exhibits a wider distribution of results.
-Slovakia is shown to achieve the highest level of throughput as a percentage of advertised speed, being the only nation to exceed 90%, with France proving to have the lowest performance with 44.31%, far below the average of 71.18% of countries with statistically valid sample sizes.
-However, as will be shown further on in this study, this has more to do with the advertised rate as opposed to actual performance of broadband in these countries.
+Slovakia is again shown to achieve the highest level of throughput as a percentage of advertised speed, with the UK proving to have the lowest performance with 44.96%, far below the average of 70.75%.
+However, as will be shown later in this study, this has more to do with the advertised rate as opposed to actual performance of broadband in these countries.
 Most countries' throughput performance as a percentage of advertised speed is closer to the average for FTTx and cable technologies.
-Other countries such as Germany do not show low performances, further indicating this is caused by a difference in the markets and advertising practices in use.

-5 The data has not been weighted, however the data has been trimmed as per section B.1.4.2
+4 The data has not been weighted, however the data has been trimmed as per section B.1.4.2